You must be registered in Brunswick County to vote here. To register, you must be:

 Do I have to have ID to vote?

-NO. Thanks to a panel of the U.S. Court of Appeals for the Fourth Circuit who struck down photo ID requirements and associated laws in North Carolina.
+NO. Thanks to a panel of the U.S. Court of Appeals for the Fourth Circuit that struck down photo ID requirements and associated laws in North Carolina.
 However, there are a couple of exceptions.
 Read them here.